RHS Growing Guides

 Planting

-Peach trees are easy to plant, and this is best done while they are dormant, between November and March.
-Bare-root trees are only available during this period.
-Potted trees are available all year round and can potentially be planted at any time, but will settle in best from late autumn to spring.
+Late autumn, when the soil is warm and damp, is usually a good time to plant a peach tree, but between November and March is also fine, which is when bare-root trees are available.
+Container-grown trees are available all year round and can potentially be planted at any time, but will settle in best from late autumn to spring.
+Planting in hot, dry conditions should be avoided.

 Planting against a wall